Dolores Sison: Biography

 Sison finished high school as valedictorian at the Philippine Women's University where she also graduated cum laude in both A.B. and B.S.E courses.
 While at the PWU, she was president of the student council in high school and college and editor of the PhilWomenian and PWU annual.
-She was chosen as the Intercollegiate Girl of the college Editors Gild of the Philippines.
+She was chosen as the Intercollegiate Girl of the College Editors Guild of the Philippines.
 She earned an M.A in Administration of Higher Education at Columbia University in New York City.
-On March 25, 1977 the PWU conferred upon her the degree of Doctor of Education, Honoris causa.
+On March 25, 1977, the PWU conferred upon her the degree of Doctor of Education, Honoris causa.

 Her husband was the late Dean Antonio Moran Sison who won a delegate position to the Constitutional Convention in 1971.
 Sison was Philippine delegate to the 33rd and 34th UN General Assembly in 1978 and 1979 and to the world Tourism Organization Conferences: in India in 1983; Mexico, 1982; Italy, 1981; Manila, 1980; and Spain 1979.
-In Seoul, Korea she was guest speaker in June, 1982 at the Asian Women Parliamentarian Seminar.
+She was guest speaker at the Asian Women Parliamentarian Seminar in 1982 in Seoul, South Korea.

 For 20 years Sison was member for the Board of Governors of the Philippine Red Cross.
 She was awarded the Gold Humanitarian Service Cross, the highest Red Cross Award for volunteer service excellence.